Version: 1.0

 # Restart Flannel pods

-kubectl delete pods -n kube-flannel -l app=flannel
+kubectl delete pods -n kube-flannel -l app=flannel# Check metrics-server logs

 kubectl logs -n kube-system -l k8s-app=metrics-server